AF1RO/MassTransit-Saga-State-Machine-with-UI/README.md

 <hr />
 <p>
-  Project made in Visual Studio 2022 and showcases the simplest/easiest way to make a MassTransit Saga State Machine using RabbitMQ with Razor Pages/Views.
+  Project made in Visual Studio 2022 and showcases the simplest/easiest way to make a MassTransit Saga State Machine using RabbitMQ with Razor Pages/Views and a basic CRUD.
 </p>

 > <p>Make sure to type "update-database" in the Package Manager Console to get the database.<br>You can check the Data via "View -> SQL Server Object Explorer" in VS22</p>